-Notice the use of a val binding of the form val $$ = exp when exp is to be evaluated purely for its effect.
+Notice the use of a val binding of the form val ${-}$ = exp when exp is to be evaluated purely for its effect.
 The value of exp is discarded by the binding, since the left-hand side is a wildcard pattern.
 In most cases the expression exp has type unit, so that its value is guaranteed to be the null-tuple, (), if it has a value at all.

 A wildcard binding is used to define sequential composition of expressions in ML.
-The expression is shorthand for the expression val = exp_1 in exp_2 end '''
+The expression is shorthand for the expression that first evaluates exp_1 for its effect, then evaluates exp_2 .